 Karen Morrish, CEO, NZAPI

-Following the 2023 strategic review, a high level look at how NZAPI will shape it’s service delivery going forward, to enable industry to do what it does best, in times of reset, growth and ambition.
+Following the 2023 strategic review, a high level look at how NZAPI will shape its service delivery going forward, to enable industry to do what it does best, in times of reset, growth and ambition.

 10.05am